OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 3. Maximum length: 1280 characters.
 4. Each `<Identifier>` in the expression must be the name of a defined task parameter, and each task parameter must occur exactly once in the entire expression.
-5. Every comma-separated expression within an associative operator must All the listed task parameters must have the exact same number of values defined in their range.
+5. Every comma-separated expression within an associative operator must have the exact same number of values defined in their range.

 For example, given the four Task Parameters named "A", "B", "C", and "D" with values: